 In addition, there was a large donation of food items from the Lighthouse Project Foodbank in Middleton; we are grateful to everyone who supported us.

 There was also support from Izzy; she is 12 years of age and the daughter of Ian O Reilly from Gazegill organics.
 Izzy had been fundraising for the homeless in December, and while supporting one good cause, she also donated food and toiletries to our Veterans.
 We are so grateful to Izzy and very proud of her.

 Thank you to our dedicated volunteers.

 The generosity of everyone made a significant impact on our aims, and in the first week of December, we were able to create the Xmas hampers.
-The hampers were created by selfless volunteers Helen Street, Libby Street, Robert Street, Donna Clegg, Jann Brant Cassidy, Peter Barlow, Owen Hammond and Father Ian Hall.
+The hampers were created by selfless volunteers Helen Street, Libby Street, Robert Street, Donna Clegg, Jann Brant Cassidy, Owen Hammond and Father Ian Hall.

 We are all humbled by the support we have received.
 To everyone involved in putting hampers together, making sure they were delivered for Xmas and being the generous and kind people they are; we cannot thank everyone enough; we are forever grateful.

 On behalf of fellow directors of the Salford Veterans Community Centre CIC, Claire Marie Street, kind volunteers, family, members of the club, and public members who generously support us throughout the year, thank you.

 If you would like to learn more about Verve Recruitment CIC and the Salford Veterans Community Centre CIC, please get in touch on the form below.
 Stay Safe.